FarmDyn/documentation/docs/Team/team.md

-# Team
+# History

-FarmDyn was developed by the Economic Modeling of Agricultural Systems Group of the Institute of Food and Resource Economics at the University of Bonn.
-This working group is continuously researching and developing the model.
-In addition, scientists from other institutions are working on and with FarmDyn in the context of various research projects.
-All scientists working on FarmDyn are briefly introduced below.
+FarmDyn was initially developed by the Economic Modeling of Agricultural Systems Group of the Institute of Food and Resource Economics at the University of Bonn.
+The model is under constant development and used for various research projects including external universities and research institutions.
+In the following the core group of FarmDyn developers is presented below.

-## Economic Modeling of Agricultural Systems Group
+## Core group

 ### PD Dr. agr.
 Wolfgang Britz
 ![](../media/Team/britz.jpg){: style="width:200px", align="left"}
-Wolfgang Britz is the head of the working group and contributes to all research on and around FarmDyn.
-He contributes significantly to the technical development of the model.
-In 2020, for example, he incorporated the bi-level calibration into the model.
+Wolfgang Britz is the head of the working group "Economic Modeling of Agricultural Systems" and contributes to all research on and around FarmDyn.
+He developed the model and still contributes significantly to the technical and content development of the model.
+Latest work in FarmDyn includes the development of the calibration module and extension of the risk module with an estimated utility function.
-&nbsp;

 &nbsp;